 The only problem with the high-efficiency OLEDs being developed by Kido and Forrest is that fabrication is complicated, requiring the deposition of up to ten layers to make the organic thin film.
 Other research groups have focused on single-layer thin films, but so far they aren't more efficient than incandescent light bulbs.
 However, progress is expected along this line as well.
 The day when the light bulb is as old-fashioned as buggy whips and slide rules may not be too far off in the future.BACK_TO_TOP

-* CLICK FRAUD RAMPANT; According to a WIRED Online article ("How Click Fraud Could Swallow The Internet" by Charles C. Mann"), the development of "pay per click (PPC)" internet advertising -- in which a website owner is paid whenever a user clicks on an ad on the website -- is now under attack from widespread "click fraud".
+* CLICK FRAUD RAMPANT; According to an article from WIRED.com ("How Click Fraud Could Swallow The Internet" by Charles C. Mann"), the development of "pay per click (PPC)" internet advertising -- in which a website owner is paid whenever a user clicks on an ad on the website -- is now under attack from widespread "click fraud".

 In 2002, Stuart Cauff set up a charter-jet service in Miami, Florida, advertising as "JetNetwork" on the Web.
 Charter jets are not something that have a mass market, and reaching the diverse and thinly-spread groups that need JetNetwork's services would have been difficult using traditional advertising channels.
 On the Web, a Google query for "charter jet Miami" quickly leads a prospective client to JetNetwork.
 PPC advertising on the Web seemed to be the ideal solution.
 There was, unfortunately, a pitfall, which Cauff discovered when he found out that about 40% of his clicks were from a single internet address.
 It turned out to be run by a New York City competitor who was trying to burn up JetNetwork's advertising budget.